Ukulele and Arthrosis: How To Play Without Pain

 Don’t worry—you can still enjoy playing!

 With the right techniques, you can reduce discomfort and keep making music.
+Many of my adult students start with similar concerns, and progress is absolutely possible with small adjustments.

 Here are my best tips for playing the ukulele without pain.